thepower/power-docs/docs/Maintain/build-and-start-a-node/02-tpNodeConfiguration.md

 | `dbsuffix`   | This parameter is used to avoid using DockerID in the directory name when using Docker.                                                                                                                                                                                                                                |
 | `dbpath`     | Path to database.                                                                                                                                                                                                                                                                                                      |

+> **Attention**
+>
+> In `tpic` section you need to specify the addresses, which will be used by the nodes to interconnect, and if the nodes are started in a local network, you need to specify the local addresses of your nodes.
+>
+> But the problem is that one of addresses in `discovery` section (`tpic` address) should  also be local, if the chain is started in a local network.

 Edit the file, when you get it.
 Just replace node names, ports and addresses with the ones you need.
 Check out the "How to edit `node.config`" guide for [Docker](../../Community/phase-1/02-download-build-run-docker.md#how-to-edit-nodeconfig) and for built from [sources](../../Community/phase-1/03-download-build-run-source.md#how-to-edit-nodeconfig).